Can Beetles Bite?

 Most beetles do not bite people, but a few species can and will bite if they feel threatened or handled roughly.
 Beetles have strong mandibles (jaws) that they use primarily for chewing plants, wood, or other insects—not for attacking humans.
 However, certain types are capable of delivering a noticeable pinch.

-Beetles That Can Bite
+Beetles That Bite

 Some beetle species have mouthparts strong enough to pierce skin: